About

 AAAI 2025 (Oral)

 Can machines understand people's minds from multimodal inputs?
-MMToM-QA introduces the first benchmark and a promising method that combines the flexibility of LLMs with the robustness of Bayesian inverse planning.
+We introduce a comprehensive benchmark, MMToM-QA, and highlight key limitations in current multimodal LLMs.
+We then propose a novel method that combines the flexibility of LLMs with the robustness of Bayesian inverse planning, achieving promising results.

 Feel free to check out my undergrad projects.
 A mountain of gratitude to those who have kindly mentored and inspired me with their vision and passion!